Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

-The price for a customer’s trade request or transaction may be impacted by Deutsche Bank executing transactions for its own account or with another customer, as part of its market making activities or in the circumstances indicated above in Execution of Trade Requests.
+The price for a customer’s trade request or transaction may be impacted, adversely or favourably, by Deutsche Bank executing transactions for its own account or with another customer, as part of its market making activities or in the circumstances indicated above in General and Execution of Trade Requests.
 Such transactions executed by Deutsche Bank may be in the same products or currencies as the customer’s trade request or transaction or in other products or currencies.
 Further, customers should be aware that Deutsche Bank may enter into, unwind, terminate, or close out all or part of an FX transaction with a third party at any time.
 This may occur before, during, or after the time at which: (i) the value of an FX transaction with a customer is determined; (ii) the value of an external market fixing or benchmark to which the FX transaction makes reference is determined; or (iii) either Deutsche Bank’s or its customer’s rights are capable of being triggered or exercised with respect to an FX transaction.
 They may affect whether provisions of an FX transaction are triggered such as option strike prices, barriers or resets, and may affect baskets or indices.

 Orders for Benchmark Prices at Specified Fixing Times

 Orders for transactions whose pricing is set by reference to certain FX benchmarks can create additional concerns for transaction execution and management of related risks.
-Reference is made to the Financial Stability Board’s Final Report on Foreign Exchange Benchmarks for a description of the relevant circumstances.
 The discussion below relates to rates that are calculated by a third-party service at a specified time of day, such as WM/R benchmarks.